pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 * Added HTML template rendering with custom JSON, XML, YAML and CSV data.

 = 1.4.1 =
-* Button to reset settings to default values was added to the plugin settings page.
+* Button to reset settings to default values was added to plugin settings page.
 * Fix demo license usage.

 = 1.4.0 =